College Emergency Procedures

 - At CHECK-IN, you will be asked to show identification to verify you are either a parent or emergency contact as listed in our database.
 Students WILL NOT be released to people who are not on our database.

 - From CHECK-IN, you will be directed to the RELEASE area.
-You will be asked again to show identification and will be required to sign your son(s) out.
+You will be asked again to show identification and will be required to sign your child or children out.

-- Student will be brought to the RELEASE area and released to you.
+- Your child will be brought to the RELEASE area and released to you.